pierrenoel/Laravel-Briefing/README.md

 # PHP Laravel
 ![Laravel](assets/laravel-6-logo.png)

 Welcome to Laravel Guide.
-This tutorial series is designed to provide you with all the information you need to get started with building a web application using Laravel PHP framework.
+This tutorial series is designed to provide you with all the informations you need to get started with building a web application using Laravel PHP framework.
 In this briefing, you will learn What is Laravel?
 And why we need to use Laravel framework?

 ## Prerequisites
 - HTML,CSS